pascal-hwky/balenacloud-emulation/README.md

 standard_init_linux.go:211: exec user process caused "exec format error"
 ```

 This error message indicates that the Docker image contains invalid instructions and was therefore compiled for a different architecture.
-Repeating the build *without emulation* does not cause this issue.
+Repeating the build *without emulation* (by leaving out the `--emulated` flag) does not cause this issue.

 The balena-cli [documentation](https://www.balena.io/docs/learn/deploy/deployment/#--emulated--e) mentions the following: